-Hey guys, does it feel like spring in the air, or is that just me being hopeful?
-Somehow the birds seem more birdy & I’m spotting the shoots of bluebells as I snuffle in the woods … And packleaders seem busy organising stuff for the summer … yurt bases, compost bins & even some great courses.
+Does it feel like spring in the air, or is that just me being hopeful?
+Somehow the birds seem more birdy & I’m spotting the shoots of bluebells in the woods.
+And we all seem busy organising stuff for the summer … yurt bases, compost bins & even some great courses.
 Looks like there are some good wild food foraging courses coming up with a nettle day, cooking with spring plants like alexanders, wild garlic and pennywort.
-And then a Dowsing course with Alan Neale from tamar dowsers in May – how cool is that!
-If you’d like to know more, just have a look at our website cotna.co.uk
+And then a Dowsing course with Alan Neale from tamar dowsers in May – how cool is that?!
+If you’d like to know more, just have a look at our events page!

-Hi guys, those sevilles are here again, not exactly local but certainly seasonal!
-Every year pack leader forgets which recipe she used but this year she reckons she has worked out the perfect combination to make the best marmalade so far!
-So look at our wild recipes page while it’s not too late!
+Sevilles are here again, not exactly local but certainly seasonal!
+Every year I forget which recipe she used but this year I reckon I have worked out the perfect combination to make the best marmalade so far!
+So see what you think of the recipe below.
 Apart from that, we’ve been cutting willow & starting to make baskets again, mmm tasty.
-Oh and big diggin’ works down in the woods, thanks to Dom & his digger & us helping out a bit.
-My favourite thing
+Oh and big digging works down in the woods, thanks to Dom & his digger & us helping out a bit.
+Billy’s favourite thing

-Hey guys, been a while having some winter down-time, but we’re back in action now – laying some hedges.
+We’ve been having some good winter down-time, but we’re back in action now – laying some hedges.
 Man, they’re prickly those blackthorns but they laid well with the hawthorn & the occasional elm & oak.
 First you chop at the base with a sharp billhook until you can split off the main stem with some bark and cambium still attached.
 Then you untangle all the tangly twigs at the top and lay the pleacher over.
 Then you re-tangle it all, so it all makes a nice sideways wave.
-Cool as Some nice bits of log to chew and all.
+Some nice bits of log for Billy & Kuti to chew.
 Thanks for the help guys, the bees will love it!

-Hi guys, we’re definitely feeling all autumnal here, all misty & mysterious.
+We’re definitely feeling all autumnal here, all misty & mysterious.
 The blackberries have been replaced by thousands of hawthorn berries, and those sloes!!!
 There’s never been a season like it, at least not in my memory!
-Some say that shows we are headed for a cold winter, and packleader says it was such an amazing spring for blossoms & that is where they have all come from.
-So we have been stocking up on the sloe gin for years to come, & also making delicious spicy haw ketchup from all the hawthorns – see the recipe page.
+Some say that this shows we are headed for a cold winter, but it was also such an amazing spring for blossoms.
+So we have been stocking up on the sloe gin for years to come, & also making delicious spicy haw ketchup from all the hawthorns.
 Also it’s been a record cider apple season.
 We have made 35 gallons already & are hoping to make some vinegar vinegar next for all our chutneys & pickles.
 So, busy harvesting & preserving times for us before the cold winter arrives

 Yoga Rocks says Rees, our Wwoofer from Wales He’s actually only been to one class so far, but loads of other people have been loving doing Vasu’s awesome classes.
-I’m pretty good at the dog stretch & am working on the frog – but I especially enjoy the mint tea & chat afterwards.
+Kuti is pretty good at the dog stretch & Billy is working on the frog – but we all especially enjoy the mint tea & chat afterwards.
 Vasu came all the way from Varkala in Kerala where they do Shivananda Yoga, & we are really hoping he comes back next year for a yoga retreat.
 This time he is staying an extra few days too, yay!
-He even cooked us biriyani today, mmm
+He cooked us biriyani today, mmm

 Wow, so good!!
-(Matteo, Italy) We’ve been here 4 years already, well the others have (it’s been 10 months for me & that seems like a lifetime ) We celebrated with a huge bonfire, cracked the elderflower champagne (on recipes page) and me & Mama Kuti sacrificed another little rabbit though nobody was that interested … The Chileans finished their work on clearing the pond & Carlos unveiled his masterplan of Cotna now & in the future, very cool
+(Matteo, Italy) We’ve been here 4 years already!
+We celebrated with a huge bonfire, cracked the elderflower champagne and Kuti sacrificed another little rabbit though nobody was that interested … The Chileans finished their work on clearing the pond & Carlos unveiled his masterplan of Cotna now & in the future, very cool

-Hey, it”s all happening at Cotna!
-The main things we are looking forward to are the Wild Food Walk this Sunday, and THEN the packleaders yoga teacher from Kerala is coming to stay!
-He will be doing yoga classes twice a day, morning & evening, from Fri 15th July in the barn, or in an Indian marquee in the garden if it’s bright & sunny He’s fab, so inspiring they say … so do give us a call or mail if you are interested.
-Apart from that, busy busy with all the Latino wwoofers clearing the pond, building, picking the lettuces etc … phew, makes me feel like chillin’ on the sofa!
+It’s all happening at Cotna!
+The main things we are looking forward to are the Wild Food Walk this Sunday, and THEN the Vasu our fantastic yoga teacher from Kerala is coming to stay!
+He will be doing yoga classes twice a day, morning & evening, from Fri 15th July in the barn, or in an Indian marquee in the garden if it’s bright & sunny He’s fab, so inspiring … so do give us a call or mail if you are interested.
+Apart from that, busy busy with all the Latino wwoofers clearing the pond, building, picking the lettuces etc … phew!